Constraint Elimination Proof

 Species Validation

-Bacterial codon usage shows systematic preferences for CGU(52) at the Chemistry/Adaptation boundary — exactly where the framework predicts optimization
+Bacterial codon usage shows systematic preferences for CGU(52) exactly where the framework predicts optimization, at the Chemistry/Adaptation boundary.

 RNAcube showing all 64 codons organized by coordinate address